Gatherings (Drop-in)

 Best for: Practitioners seeking deep relational practice and integration.

-Format: Day, weekend and week long retreats in community; movement, labs, rest, and reflection.
+Format: Day, weekend and week-long retreats in community; movement, labs, rest, and reflection.

-You’ll leave with:
+Trainees often leave with:

-A sustainable personal practice
+A sustainable personal and/or collective practice

 For Organizations & Community Partners